Customer service

 E-services

-In the e-service for private individuals, individuals can view their latest loan and income data and credit register extracts requested about them.
+In the e-service for private individuals, individuals and persons they have authorised can view the individual's latest loan and income data and credit register extracts requested about them.
 They can also set a voluntary ban on credits there, and give their consent that information about the credit ban can be disclosed to credit reference agencies.
 In the e-service, private individuals can also see who has requested credit register extracts about them, when and for what purpose.

 Our e-services store cookies, i.e. small text files, on your terminal device.
 All the cookies of our e-service are technical cookies that enable the use of the e-service.
 Cookies help to identify the e-service user, and they also maintain the user's session in the e-service.